top of page

 State transition:

 The essence of computation.
-A state transition is what happens when a machine modifies its internal state, or memory, according to the logic of a processor.
-Blockchains are virtual computers that undergo state transitions according to their consensus mechanisms.
+A state transition is what happens when a machine modifies its internal state or memory, according to the logic of a processor.
+Blockchains are virtual machines that undergo state transitions - according to a regulatory mechanism.
+(See L1VM.com)

-Short for “token economics”, a field concerning the design of incentive systems for virtual economies, as in blockchain networks.
-Healthy systems should balance sources of market supply and demand - such as faucets and sinks - to maintain equilibrium.
+Short for “token economics” - an emergent field concerning the design of incentive systems for virtual economies particularly as in blockchain networks.
+Efficient systems balance market supply and demand such as faucets and sinks - to maintain equilibrium.

 Tokens:

-Units of ownership in blockchain networks.
-Often thought of as digital assets or currencies, but more accurately defined as data structures that can track quantities, permissions, and other metadata for users.
-Tokens can be fungible, like bitcoin, or non-fungible, like NFTs.
+Units of ownership within blockchain networks.
+Often thought of as digital assets or currencies, but more accurately defined as data structures that can track - quantities, permissions, and metadata for users.
+Tokens can be fungible or non-fungible.

-The state of a system in which there’s no need for a higher authority, such as an intermediary or central entity, to oversee transactions.
-Instead, trustless systems, like blockchain networks, can securely verify the validity of transactions all by themselves using cryptography and consensus mechanisms.
-In a trustless system, no one computer or network node has the power to alter the rules.
+The state of a system in which there’s no need for a higher authority, such as an intermediary or a central entity to oversee transactions.
+Instead trustless systems like blockchain networks, can securely verify the validity of transactions all by themselves using cryptography and consensus mechanisms.
+In a trustless system, no single network node has the power to alter the rules.

 Validators:

-Computers that maintain the security of a blockchain network by verifying the validity of proposed transactions.
+Computers that maintain the security of a blockchain network by verifying the validity - of proposed transactions.
 Validators reach agreement on state transitions according to the rules prescribed by their consensus mechanisms.
-Well-designed blockchains use tokenomic incentives to ensure validators behave honestly.
+Legacy era blockchains employ tokenomic incentivization - to ensure validators behave honestly.

 Wallets:

-Software based on cryptographic key pairs that enables blockchain network interactions, such as holding and controlling tokens.
-In blockchain networks, wallets play a role akin to the role web browsers play for web users.
+Software based cryptographic key pairs that enable blockchain network interactions, such as holding and controlling tokens.
+In blockchain networks, wallets play a similar role to the role that web browsers play for web users.

 Web 2.0: